 Geoffrey Cox has strongly championed improved services in Devon for those with autistic spectrum conditions (ASC) for several years, and previously sponsored the Autism Act in Parliament to give the strategy legal force, meaning that local authorities and NHS services who fail to provide support for people with autism are breaking the law.
 Geoffrey also supported the national Push for Action campaign, as part of which he wrote to both the Department of Health and Devon County Council to ensure that everything possible is being done to improve support for those with autism.

-Geoffrey takes a special interest in ASC provision in Devon and maintains a close working relationship with the North Devon Forum for Autistic Spectrum Conditions.
-Geoffrey keeps in regular contact with the Forum and frequently takes up individual cases, on behalf of his constituents, with the DWP and other agencies.
-Most recently, Geoffrey attended the Forum AGM, on 21 November 2014, at which he spoke about the Government’s introduction of new statutory guidance under the Autism Act.
+He takes a special interest in ASC provision in Devon and maintains a close working relationship with the North Devon Forum for Autistic Spectrum Conditions.
+He keeps in regular contact with the Forum and frequently takes up individual cases, on behalf of his constituents, with the DWP and other agencies.

 “When a friend suggested that we got an appointment with Geoffrey Cox to help us obtain an ASD assessment for our daughter, we didn’t really think it would help much but this couldn’t have been further from the truth.
 We were amazed by the support offered by Geoffrey and his team.
 His empathy, experience and advice made a huge difference to our situation.
 As a result our daughter received a diagnosis within weeks and the process has now been improved for other families on the ASD pathway in Devon.
 We can’t thank the team enough for what they did for us and have encouraged others to go to Geoffrey with issues concerning them.” - M & Mrs B, Bideford

 “My son has ASD, SPD, ADHD and possible PDA.
 He also has dyslexic tendencies.